 6Do I have access to Froedtert Health Workplace Clinics?

 Yes, Froedtert Health Workplace Clinics are available to Froedtert staff.
 Services will also be available to staff spouses and dependents ages 16 - 25, enrolled in the Froedtert Medical Plan.
-The Froedtert Workplace clinics are located at Froedtert Menomonee Falls Hospital, Froedtert West Bend Hospital, Froedtert Hospital and Woodland Prime.
-Call 414-805-9959 to schedule at any of the 4 locations.
+The Froedtert Workplace clinics are located at Froedtert Menomonee Falls Hospital, Froedtert West Bend Hospital, Froedtert Hospital and virtually or by telephone.
+Call 414-805-9959 to schedule at any of the locations.

 7Do I have access to FastCare Clinics?